How Much Do Long-Haul Drivers Make?

 Trucking companies decide whether they want drivers to work 60 or 70-hour weeks, usually choosing the latter.

-Truck drivers must be prepared to work these long hours and to be away from home for approximately three weeks at a time.
-Drivers work hard and make good money as a result.
+Long-haul drivers work long hours, and they leave home for approximately three weeks at a time.
+These truckers work hard and make good money as a result.

 How Much Do Local Drivers Make?

 Local truck drivers transport freight within a short distance of their hometown or home terminal.
 The biggest perk of driving local is that you get to return home every night.